Love Comes Softly

 Love Comes Softly is a 2003 made-for-television Christian drama film set in the 19th century, based on a series of books by Janette Oke.
 It originally aired on Hallmark Channel on April 13, 2003.
-It was directed by Michael Landon Jr., and stars Katherine Heigl as a young woman named Marty Claridge.
+It was directed by Michael Landon Jr..
+It stars Katherine Heigl as a young woman named Marty Claridge and Dale Midkiff as a widower named Clark Davis.

 It is the first in a series of television movies made for Hallmark Channel based on the books and produced for Hallmark by Larry Levinson Productions.